 Cashing Out a Retirement Account

-Cashing out a retirement account is usually something not recommended because it can severely set you back.
+Cashing out a retirement account is rarely the best option because it can severely set you back.
 It can ruin your plans for retirement, and it usually means you’ll pay a higher tax on it compared to if you took it out in retirement.

 If you don’t cash it out, the retirement account will be considered in the property division process.
 But the division of a retirement account is usually more in your favor than the division of cash.